Fortyfive/Genesis-Mobile-Menu/README.md

 Genesis-Mobile-Menu
 ===================

-Mobile menu widget for Genesis Framework
+Mobile menu widget for Genesis Framework.
+It is imperative that you have jQuery included in your core WP or theme files.

 1) Place this lib folder in your Genesis child theme if you don't already have one.